What is the timeline for an adoption from Haiti?

 Do both parents have to travel?

-Yes, both parents have to travel on the first trip to meet the child.
-America World staff and orphanage staff strongly encourage both parents to travel for the second trip and court appearance.
+Yes, both parents must travel on the first trip to meet the child.
+This trip is a bonding/socialization trip during which the IBESR will send out a social worker and interview the family.
+America World staff and orphanage staff strongly encourage both parents to travel for the second trip which is when you pick up your child(ren).

 How soon after I accept my referral can I go to Haiti?

-Families have the option of visiting their child at their orphanage while waiting on the appropriate government approval and trips will be arranged on a case by case basis with orphanage approval.
-The child must stay in orphanage care until all adoption approvals have been completed.
+Families also have the option of visiting their child at their orphanage while waiting on the appropriate approval after the referral and trips will be arranged on a case by case basis with orphanage approval.
+Families may travel as soon as a formal referral is provided to the family by the IBESR.

 What does a typical adoption trip look like?

 There are two official adoption trips.
-Each trip is 2-5 days and will vary in types of adoption appointments and paperwork to complete.
+The first trip is a 14 day bonding/socialization trip during which you will meet your child.
+The second trip is to pick up your child(ren).
 You will arrive at and depart from Port-au-Prince, the capital city, and stay in that local area.
-There will be some optional sightseeing as time allows.